-Nick specializes in brand identity and interface design, exploring how the two disciplines combine to shape powerful brand experiences.
-His work helps early-stage companies build credibility and connect with customers at defining points in their growth.
+I specialize in brand identity and interface design, exploring how the two disciplines combine to shape powerful brand experiences.
+My work helps companies launching something new build credibility and connect with customers at defining points in their growth.

 [EXPERIENCE]